-- ^{5.22.} Parents/carers have a responsibility to: - Work in partnership with the school to safeguard and promote the welfare of child/ren and understand The Howard Academy Trust/school statutory responsibilities in this area. - Read and adhere to the relevant school/policies and procedures. - Talk to their children about safeguarding issues with their children & support the school in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm including online - Seek help and support from the school, or other appropriate agencies. - ^{5.23.} We are committed to working with parents positively, openly, and honestly.
+- ^{6.23.} Parents/carers have a responsibility to: - Work in partnership with the school to safeguard and promote the welfare of child/ren and understand Temple Mill Primary School statutory responsibilities in this area. - Read and adhere to the relevant school/policies and procedures. - Talk to their children about safeguarding issues with their children & support the school in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm including online - Follow the procedure for lodging complaints to address issues and guarantee Temple Mill Primary School's prompt response. - Seek help and support from the school, or other appropriate agencies. - ^{6.24.} We are committed to working with parents positively, openly, and honestly.
 We ensure that all parents are treated with respect, dignity, and courtesy.
-We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission, or it is necessary to do so to safeguard a child/ren.
+We respect parents' rights to privacy and confidentiality and will not share sensitive information unless we have permission, or it is necessary to do so to protect a child/ren.